Gyan Bharti Model Residential Complex

 Gyan Bharti Model Residential Complex (GBMRC), shortened as Gyan Bharti, is a CBSE-affiliated school located 3 km east of Hisua City, Bihar, India.

 Classes run up to tenth grade; it has a hostel facility for boys and teachers and a small sports ground in the back.
 The school also provides transportation facilities to students only.
 It is run by a society headed by Arun Kumar, who is a sitting member of parliament.

 School conducts various events.
-Science Exhibition and Anand Mela is held every year in the month of November.
+Science Exhibition for senior students and Anand Mela for junior students is held every year in the month of November.
 Annual Day is celebrated in January every year; Arun Kumar attends as chief guest.
 Various cultural activities like dance, singing and drama are performed by the students.

 Transportation

 The school has transportation facilities for students and teachers.